-Rabbi Mózes Salamon was born in 1838 in Khust, a town in Nort-Eastern Hungary (today it is part of Ukraine).
-He spent most of his professional life as the rabbi of a tiny community of the town of Thurdossin in the North-Western part of Hungary (today Tvrdošín in Slovakia).
+Born in 1838 in Khust, a town in northeast Hungary (now part of Ukraine), Rabbi Mózes Salamon spent most of his professional life as the rabbi of a tiny community in the town of Thurdossin in northwest Hungary (now Tvrdošín in Slovakia).
 Between 1896 and 1901 he published five critical essays on various subjects within Judaism, which mostly went unnoticed by his contemporaries.
-His original background was an ultra-orthodox one, but during his lifetime he slowly shifted from ultra-orthodoxy to main-stream orthodoxy (Status Quo), and later to Neolog Judaism.
-Throughout these transitions he remained all his life an orthodox Jew.
-We know from external sources that in 1899 he run for the position of the rabbi of Pest’s Neolog community, after the death of its longstanding leader rabbi Samuel Löw Brill.
-Within the framework of the competition for the position he gave two public lessons.
-Eventually his candidacy was rejected by the community, who found his command of the Hungarian sound but not brilliant.
+His original background was ultra-Orthodox, but during his lifetime he slowly shifted from ultra-Orthodoxy to mainstream Orthodoxy (status quo) and later to Neolog Judaism.
+Throughout these transitions, he remained an Orthodox Jew.
+We know from external sources that in 1899 he ran for the position of rabbi of Pest’s Neolog community after the death of its longstanding leader, Rabbi Samuel Löw Brill.
+Within the framework of the competition for this position, Salamon gave two public lessons.
+Eventually, his candidacy was rejected by the community, who found his command of Hungarian to be sound but not brilliant.
 Apparently, Pest’s cultivated Jewish community liked its rabbis to be in full and equal command of Hebrew, German, and Hungarian.
 While Salamon’s Hebrew was beyond competition and his German was very good, his Hungarian was adequate, but not as brilliant as Pest’s community expected it to be.
-Following this painful rejection Salamon remained with the community of Thurdossin until his death in 1912.
+Following this painful rejection, Salamon remained with the community of Thurdossin until his death in 1912.

-In 1887, at the rather early age of 49, Salamon wrote a short autobiography.
-However, he published it only 23 years later together with a collection of his poems and short stories.
-The autobiography entitled The Days of my Life (Yemei Ḥeldi) is written in Hebrew in rhymed (A A C B B C) prose divided into 116 six-line stanzas.
-One may assume that the decision to write the story of his life in form of a poem was part of Salamon’s maskilic effort to revive the biblical poetic tradition that was lost among the Central and East European Jews.
-Thus, in his short introduction to the collection Salmon decries “the days of misery and darkness” that the Jewish people lived through for centuries when the rabbinic scholars "sunk in muddy depths of casuistry and pilpul in order to forget their poverty and let their spirit sustain their impotent body.”
-Nowadays, he explains, when those terrible days are over and Jews have civil rights, like other citizens, it is about time to rediscover the sense of the beautiful, and especially the beauty of poetry.
+In 1887, at the early age of 49, Salamon wrote a short autobiography.
+However, he published it 23 years later together with a collection of his poems and short stories.
+The autobiography, titled The Days of My Life (Yemei Ḥeldi) is written in Hebrew in rhymed (A A C B B C) prose divided into 116 six-line stanzas.
+Presumably, the decision to write the story of his life in verse form was part of Salamon’s Maskilic effort to revive the biblical poetic tradition that had been lost among the Central and East European Jews.
+In a short introduction to the collection, Salmon decries “the days of misery and darkness” that the Jewish people had lived through for centuries, when rabbinic scholars had “sunk in muddy depths of casuistry and pilpul in order to forget their poverty and let their spirit sustain their impotent body.”
+Nowadays, he explains, when those terrible days are over and Jews have civil rights, like other citizens, it is time to rediscover a sense of the beautiful, and especially the beauty of poetry.

-Salamon modestly describes his literary creation as an act of clearing away boulders in order to prepare the ground for younger writers.
-He adds that he decided to publish the story of his life to show what he had to go through in order to reach his goal and to become the man he has become.
-He expresses hope that his readers will learn from his experience that one should begin his education when he is still young when learning is easy, because it will be much harder at a mature age.
-The vital importance of general education and the harsh critique of those who stand in the way of acquiring knowledge are the central motifs of Salamon’s autobiography.
+Salamon modestly describes his literary creation as an act of clearing away boulders to prepare the ground for younger writers.
+He adds that he decided to publish his life story to show what he had to go through to reach his goal and become the man he has become.
+He expresses hope that his readers will learn from his experience that education should begin in youth, when learning is easy, since it becomes much harder at a mature age.
+The vital importance of general education and a harsh critique of those who stand in the way of acquiring knowledge are the central motifs of Salamon’s autobiography.

-Literary Structure of The Days of my Life and its Central Ideas
+Literary Structure of The Days of My Life and Its Central Ideas